cfengine/masterfiles/MPF.md

 **Note:** `controls/def.cf` contains the defaults and settings for `promises.cf` and `controls/update_def.cf` contains the defaults and settings for `update.cf`.

+Since 3.7.8, 3.10.4, and 3.12.0 The class `cf_runagent_initated` is defined by
+default in the MPF for agent executions initiated by `cf-runagent` through `cf-serverd`.
+Previously the class `cfruncommand` was defined.
+See `body server control cfruncommand` in `controls/cf_serverd.cf`.

 ## Update Policy (update.cf)

 Synchronizing clients with the policy server happens here, in